Medication-Assisted Therapy In Addiction Treatment

 Are there any Side Effects Associated with MAT Medications?

-Yes, like all medications, those used in MAT can have side effects.
+Yes, there are side effects associated with MAT medications.
 Common side effects include nausea, constipation, and dizziness.
-However, these are usually mild and can be managed with the help of a healthcare provider.
+However, these side effects are usually mild and can be managed with the help of a healthcare provider.

 Is MAT Safe during Pregnancy?